rockettheme/docs/Docs/wordpress/themes/graffito/demo_footer.md

 * Text

 ### Text

-The first Text widget in the section is made a lot like the others.
+The first Text widget in the section is fairly simple.
 You'll need to enter the following in the main text field.

 ~~~
 <p>All demo content is for <strong>sample</strong> purposes only, intended to show a live site.
 All images are licensed from <a href="http://www.shutterstock.com" target="_blank"><strong>ShutterStock</strong></a> for  exclusive use on this <strong>demo</strong> site only.</p>